rotki/rotki/docs/usage_guide.rst

    :alt: Replace local database with remote backup
    :align: center

-You can manually move the global DB that contains the assets from one system to the other too.
-Find the :ref:`rotki_data_directory` in the source system.
-Assuming it's linux it will be :file:`~/.local/share/rotki/data`.
-The global db is then :file:`~/.local/share/rotki/data/global/global.db`.
-Manually move it to the equivalent location in the new system.
+You can also manually move the global database containing assets from one system to another:

+1. Locate the :ref:`rotki_data_directory` on the source system.
+2. The global database is located at ``/global/global.db`` under the data directory above.
+Move it to the equivalent location on the new system.

 .. image:: images/rotki_premium_manual_db_sync.png
    :alt: Manual DB sync